-The Obsidian Playwrights Unit is a national intensive play development program that will support 2 to 3 Black playwrights through virtual group sessions and individual mentorship.
+The Obsidian Playwrights Unit is an intensive play development program that will support 2 to 3 Black playwrights through virtual group sessions and individual mentorship from November 2024 through June 2025.
 Facilitated by actor and playwright, Lisa Codrington, the unit will discuss and develop their plays culminating in a performance where each playwright has the chance to workshop an excerpt of their piece with actors and a director, and hear it read aloud at Obsidian’s annual Playwrights Unit Showcase in Toronto, ON.

 Playwrights Unit Facilitator